MomsFriendlyDevCo/doop-core-vue/README.md

 | `log`           | `function` | `console.log`    | Logging function for any output                                                  |
 | `colors`        | `boolean`  | `true`           | Whether to display coloring in output                                            |
 | `cacheCompiler` | `boolean`  | `false`          | Cache and reuse a webpack compiler if its available, memory expensive but faster |

+**NOTES:**

+* The default Webpack config is [avaiable here](https://github.com/MomsFriendlyDevCo/doop-core-vue/blob/master/webpack.config.js)
+* When `cacheCompiler` is enabled the Webpack compiler is loaded once and held in memory, it gets reused on all subsequent hits
+* When `cacheCompiler` is enabled and the compiler is busy it is waited on before continuing so it can finish caching local data, a status message is displayed when this occurs